 money -> commodity -> money + profit – costs.

 The advantage of this business may be getting a high return rate up to 100% (if you luckily choose the right product).
 However, as trading in the country is developing; it becomes more and more difficult to find products that would allow gaining such a profit, the competition increases, market “overstocking” occurs.
 Furthermore, a lot of goods have a limited expiration date; they are subject to deterioration and other risks.
 The product transportation expenditures are rather high even within the country, and on top of that, a lot of logistical issues have to be resolved.
 In addition, there are rent fees, royalties to governmental and non-governmental institutions, personnel salaries – all of this significantly decreases the profit.
 Moreover, there is always a chance to buy a wrong product, which then results in selling it for a lower price than it was bought.

 To increase the profit there are only two ways – to get a loan and increase the quantity of products (or the assortment) or speed up goods turnover dumping them almost for their unit cost.
 You will have to pay very high credit interest, and in case the goods are lost, you may lose everything that was securing your loan.
 As a result, an average store that requires an investment of USD 20,000 to be set up, brings its owner about USD 1,000 per month and constant employment at best.
 Have you ever dreamt of your own store while watching that kind of a store owner driving around in a new Audi?

-What Forex for Beginners is offering is a lot more profitable, effective and safe.
-This trade formula is as follows:
+What Forex for Beginners is offering is a lot more to learn in order to be effective and safe.

 - Money doesn’t deteriorate, since it is not “physically” relocated – it can’t be stolen.